This article originally appeared on VICE UK.

 As is always the way, this trope has become over-saturated and tired over time, with filmmakers having to find new ways to reinvigorate the slasher formula.
-So far, they've done this by satirising the tropes themselves (Scream), fetishising the genre's inherent violence (Saw, Hostel) or tapping into more psychological fuckery (It Follows, Hereditary).
-Films like A Quiet Place and Bird Box have gone to the other extreme by inverting this overstimulation, while Netflix’s recent forays into the genre have signalled a return to a more traditional, kitschy horror that has brought us the campy Babysitter and that film where Jake Gyllenhaal is haunted by some paintings.
+So far, they've done this by satirizing the tropes themselves (Scream), fetishizing the genre's inherent violence (Saw, Hostel), or tapping into more psychological fuckery (It Follows, Hereditary).
+Films like A Quiet Place and Bird Box have gone to the other extreme by inverting this overstimulation, while Netflix’s recent forays into the genre have signaled a return to a more traditional, kitschy horror that has brought us the campy Babysitter and that film where Jake Gyllenhaal is haunted by some paintings.
 Slasher audiences are never around to see what it must be like to re-negotiate your reality when everyone you loved has been killed, and you nearly were too.
-Christopher Landon's latest, Happy Death Day 2U, however, might be the first slasher that actually centres on dealing with grief.
+Christopher Landon's latest, Happy Death Day 2U, however, might be the first slasher that actually centers on dealing with grief.

 This discovery is the main emotional anchor of the film, elevating it from a zany slasher-sci-fi hybrid into something else altogether.
-Tree’s trauma and grief – still palpable, given the sequel takes place the day after the events of the first film – takes centre stage at several points in the narrative as she struggles between staying with her mother or returning to her own universe, left alone to face her trauma.
+Tree’s trauma and grief—still palpable, given the sequel takes place the day after the events of the first film—takes center stage at several points in the narrative as she struggles between staying with her mother or returning to her own universe, left alone to face her trauma.
 If the first film was an allegory for learning how to accept grief, its sequel questions what it takes to finally move on and start again.

-Happy Death Day 2U isn’t the only slasher released in the past year that provides a meta-commentary on the resilience of women in horror and the trauma the Final Girl is left with.
-2018's Halloween reboot has a similar focus on the grief Laurie Strode (Jamie Lee Curtis) has endured after surviving the events of the first film, but unlike HDD2U – where Tree’s trauma is still fresh – Laurie has become hardened in the ensuing years, swapping grief for anger.
+Happy Death Day 2U isn’t the only slasher released in the past year that provides a meta-commentary on the resilience of women in horror and the trauma the final girl is left with.
+2018's Halloween reboot has a similar focus on the grief Lauri Strode (Jamie Lee Curtis) has endured after surviving the events of the first film, but unlike HDD2U—where Tree’s trauma is still fresh—Lauri has become hardened in the ensuing years, swapping grief for anger.

-Laurie is the kind of Final Girl Tree could become one day; a Final Girl who has to live with the consequences of the choices she’s made, stuck in and in fear of the past.
+Lauri is the kind of final girl Tree could become one day; a Final Girl who has to live with the consequences of the choices she’s made, stuck in and in fear of the past.
 But Tree’s arc takes a U-turn in the final act of the film.
 Refusing to live in the past, she kills herself and sacrifices a possible future with her mother to return to her own universe.

-Carol J. Clover – who coined the term "Final Girl" in her 1992 book Men, Women and Chainsaws – characterises the Final Girl as "she who looks death in the face, but she alone finds the strength either to stay the killer long enough to be rescued or kill him herself".
+Carol J. Clover—who coined the term "final girl" in her 1992 book Men, Women, and Chainsaws—characterizes the final girl as "she who looks death in the face, but she alone finds the strength either to stay [away from] the killer long enough to be rescued or kill him herself."
 Happy Death Day 2U dares to look beyond this, dissecting Tree to find out what lies at the heart of this archetype.
 What it finds is a woman, resilient and broken in the face of death and trauma, with the drive to move on.